Ollie Griffiths

 Griffiths made his debut for the Newport Gwent Dragons regional team in 2014 having previously played for the Dragons academy, Cross Keys RFC and Newport RFC.
+Griffiths was made Newport RFC’s youngest ever captain.

+Griffiths retired in 2024 due to being diagnosed with Langerhans cell histiocytosis.

 International

 In May 2017 Griffiths was selected for the Wales national team summer 2017 tour of Samoa and Tonga.

 Griffiths made his test debut off the bench against Tonga on 15 June 2017.
 He came off the bench in an uncapped match against the Barbarians.